crossoverJie/gscript/README.md

 </div><br>

 # Introduction

-This is an experimental script language. and helps beginners to learn compilation principles.

 This is a **statically and strongly** typed language written in Go, the syntax of Java and Go is referenced.